eduarias/esp8266_sensor/d1_temp_humidity/README.md

 Select the board: WeMoS D1 R1.

-Using Library Manager install the DHT sensor library for ESPx by beegee_tokyo.
+Using Library Manager install the DHT sensor library by Adafruit.